Surya0705/Analyzing_Marvel_Data/README.md

 ```
 pip3 install matplotlib
 ```
 Or install according to your OS.
 After installation edit the Code as per the Graph you want to Plot.
-Also this data plotting works on both Online IDEs such as Google Colab and Jupyter Notebook.
-For Normal usage just run [Main.py](Main.py) file and to run it in your Browser just use [Main.ipynb](Main.ipynb).
+Also this data plotting works on both OnlineIDEs such as Google Colab, Jupyter Notebook, etc. or Installed IDEs such as Visual Studio Code, Pycharm, etc. For Normal usage just run [Main.py](Main.py) file and to run it in your Browser just use [Main.ipynb](Main.ipynb).
 Below is the Screenshot of My Program:

 <img src="Code_Screenshot.png"><img>
 And Hope that you Liked it!